sarar0/CV/README.md

 *Human Resources Policy Officer*
 - Experience relevant to software development:
 DEVELOPED SPECS FOR PM SOFTWARE (expand on this)
+In January 2019, I went to the Cook Islands to volunteer for the Cook Islands Red Cross as HR Policy Consultant.

 **British Red Cross － London, UK**
 (April 2017 - March 2018)